 So you’re looking for just the perfect flowers for your dream wedding?
 Believe it or not, well back in the day, brides used to carry flowers for a slightly less romantic reason: to ward off evil spirits!
-Back then, instead of flowers they carried a mix of pungent herbs and spices to drive away bad luck.
+Back then, instead of flowers, they carried a mix of pungent herbs and spices to drive away bad luck.
 Since then, of course, floral bouquets have long been the favorite for brides to carry down the aisle on their special day.

 Brides of all kinds have their own reasons why they choose specific flowers for their weddings.
-Perhaps it is a family tradition or they have heard stories about a certain flower.
+Perhaps it is a family tradition, or they have heard stories about a certain flower.
 Have you ever wondered about the meanings of flowers and where they came from?

-Folklore and myth has always been an important aspect of storytelling.
+Folklore and myth have always been an important aspect of storytelling.
 You might not realize that the stories about the meanings of certain flowers have been passed down from generation to generation and are still referenced today!